alibaba/bifrostui/packages/bui-core/src/DesktopDatePicker/index.en-US.md

 };
 ```

-### Close Popup on Select
+### Close Popup After Selecting Date

-Use `closeOnSelect` to specify whether the popup should close immediately after selecting a date.
+Use `closeOnSelect` to control whether the popup is closed immediately after selecting a date.

 ```tsx
 import { DesktopDatePicker, Stack } from '@bifrostui/react';